 African American Revolutionary War Soldiers, Kentucky

-"African American History" at the Revolutionary War Journal (online), 2020.
-[Nicely annotated list of suggested book titles and cover images.]
+"African American History" in the Revolutionary War Journal (online), 2020.
+[Includes a nicely annotated list of suggested book titles and cover images.]

-Kentucky Revolutionary War Warrants Database (Before June 1, 1792, Kentucky was a part of Virginia). a ky.gov site.
+Kentucky Revolutionary War Warrants Database (Before June 1, 1792, Kentucky was part of Virginia). [a ky.gov site]

 Nell, William C. Colored Patriots of the American Revolution, 1855.
-[The 1st book published about African Americans in the Revolutionary War.]
+[The first book published about African Americans in the Revolutionary War.]
 Available full text (.pdf) at Google Books.

 Revolutionary War soldiers that lived in Kentucky, a rootsweb.com webpage.